-The Agricultural Systems Management Technology program is a course-share supported by six universities, each with a strong presence in the agricultural world.
+The Agricultural Systems Management and Technology program is a course-share supported by four universities, each with a strong presence in the agricultural world.

 How does it work?

 Courses are taught by experts from around the nation through a partnership called AG IDEA.
 You will interact with students from other universities as well as your own through innovative, hands-on lab activities.
 Taking courses online will provide you the flexibility to complete course work when and where it is convenient for you.

 - Renewable energy

 - Agriculture safety and health

 - And more!
 Visit the Graduate Program Courses page and the Undergraduate Program Courses page to see a list of all courses currently offered.

 What will I learn in these courses?